 Like the Rainfalls project, the present case study employed a mixed-methods approach combining expert interviews with 210 household surveys and Participatory Research Approach (PRA) tools (including 31 interviews with key informants at the community and national levels, and 6 gender-disaggregated focus group discussions with 8 to 10 people).
 The fieldwork was carried out in the Gilgit-Baltistan Province of Pakistan, covering six villages of the West Karakoram (altitude ranging between 1800 and 2760 masl) in the Hunza and Yasin Valleys.
 Both valleys present an arid climate, where agriculture depends on an indigenous irrigation system channelling meltwater directly from glaciers to the bottom of the mountain slopes.
-The two valleys have faced similar challenges and used similar strategies, following the same model of development (implemented by the Aga Khan Rural Support Program)1.
-Nonetheless, their level and the average income per capita which is 160 US\$ in Yasin and 340 US\$ in Hunza (Gioli et al
+The two valleys have faced similar challenges and used similar strategies, following the same model of development (implemented by the Aga Khan Rural Support Program).
+Nonetheless, their level of development diverges, as suggested by various socio-economic indicators such as literacy and the average income per capita which is 160 US\$ in Yasin and 340 US\$ in Hunza (Gioli et al 2014: page 259).